MarsBased/marsbased-website-old/_posts/2015-06-22-Working-Remotely-from-Berlin.markdown

 Super recommended place, a real winner, and not only to work.
 The terrace and the park in front of Oslo, makes it a really cool place to spend your afternoon.

 <h4>2.
 Distrikt Coffee</h4>
-<a href="http://distriktcoffee.de/" target="Distrikt Coffee" target="_blank">Distrikt Coffee</a> is not appearing in any list of great places to work from in Berlin, and it's hard to believe.
+<a href="http://distriktcoffee.de/" target="Distrikt Coffee" target="_blank" rel="nofollow">Distrikt Coffee</a> is not appearing in any list of great places to work from in Berlin, and it's hard to believe.
 We actually found it by chance while hunting for an open port 22 near Oslo Kaffebar, so it's also in that area (<a href="http://www.yelp.com/map/distrikt-coffee-berlin-3" target="Distrikt Coffee" target="_blank">Bergstr.
 68</a>).

 The place is huge, and has got plenty of outlets and very comfortable seats and tables, which are rare to find in Berlin.
 Furthermore, and for the extra points, it has some tall tables good for working while standing.